tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ---
 # Writing PCMCIA using GlobalTIS

 GlobalTIS is a computer-based system used for reprogramming software as well as troubleshouting and diagnostics on vehicle control units.
 GlobalTIS is used through your web browser and requires a compatible version of Java to be able to work correctly.
-The system requires a hand-held, programmable diagnostic tool, Tech 2, in order to communicate with the vehicle.
+The system requires a hand-held, programmable diagnostic tool, Tech2, in order to communicate with the vehicle.

-GlobalTIS can be used to download new software to your PCMCIA card used in the Tech 2, the process takes around 15 minutes for a 32MB card.
+GlobalTIS can be used to download new software to your PCMCIA card used in the Tech2, the process takes around 15 minutes for a 32MB card.

 ## Requirements

-*   Tech 2
+*   Tech2
-*   12V DC adapter as power source for the Tech 2
+*   12V DC adapter as power source for the Tech2
-*   PCMCIA card inserted to Tech 2
+*   PCMCIA card inserted to Tech2
 *   COM port, this can be a physical DB9 or a USB to Serial cable, on a desktop/laptop computer.
 *   Microsoft Windows
 *   Java